kakollunareshkumar/PhoneDirectory/README.md

 Access swagger page through the below url http://localhost:8080/swagger-ui/index.html
-Change the port no on which your application is running on system
+Give the port no on which your application is running on system